ethereum/EIPs/EIPS/eip-poseidon-precompile.md

 We can see the same rationale for the KZG ceremony in the [EIP-4844](https://eips.ethereum.org/EIPS/eip-4844), arguing that the risk of a vulnerability in the KZG ceremony is limited to the rollups that use it.

+List of projects (non exhaustive) using Poseidon:

+- StarkWare plans to use Poseidon as the main hash function for StarkNet, and to add a Poseidon built-in in Cairo.
+- Filecoin employs POSEIDON for Merkle tree proofs with different arities and for two-value commitments.
+- Dusk Network uses POSEIDON to build a Zcash-like protocol for securities trading.11 It also uses POSEIDON for encryption as described above.
+- Sovrin uses POSEIDON for Merkle-tree based revocation.
+- Loopring uses POSEIDON for private trading on Ethereum.
+- Polygon uses Poseidon for Hermez ZK-EVM.

 ### Papers and research related to Poseidon security

 - [Poseidon: A New Hash Function for Zero-Knowledge Proof Systems](https://eprint.iacr.org/2019/458.pdf)